camunda/camunda-docs/versioned_docs/version-8.0/self-managed/platform-deployment/local.md

 The [Connector runtime bundle](https://repo1.maven.org/maven2/io/camunda/connector/connector-runtime-application/) picks up outbound Connectors available on the `classpath` automatically.
-It uses the default configuration specified by a Connector through its `@OutboundConnector` annotation.
+It uses the default configuration specified by a Connector through its `@OutboundConnector` and `@InboundConnector` annotations.

-Consider, you have the following file structure:
+Consider the following file structure:

 ```shell
 /home/user/runtime-only-with-connector $